datawire/ambassador-docs/docs/cloud/latest/config-analysis/quick-start/index.md

    * [Install the latest version of Edge Stack](/docs/edge-stack/latest/topics/install/)
    * [Upgrade Edge Stack to the latest version](/docs/edge-stack/latest/topics/install/upgrading/)

-5. When the installation completes, services, environments and clusters will be visible in Ambassador Cloud.
+5. When the installation completes, services, environments and clusters are visible in Ambassador Cloud.

 <Alert severity="success"><b>Victory!</b> All the Services running in your cluster are now listed in Service Catalog!
 You should now be able to see all running services in your cluster at <a href="https://app.getambassador.io/cloud/services" target="_blank">https://app.getambassador.io/cloud/services</a> </Alert>